getml/getml.com/src/docs/index.md

 # Your machine learning suite for relational and time-series data

-GetML Relational Learning algorithms unlock a 10x speed-up potential and a more accurate model performance.
-GetML is a game changer in building and maintaining predictive applications on enterprise data.
+GetML Relational Learning unlocks a 10x speed-up potential and superior model performance.
+A game changer in enabling industry leading predictive applications on enterprise data.

 ### Trusted by industry leaders